skipoleschris/cucumber-sbt-plugin/README.markdown

 ## Release History ##

+### 0.5.2 ###
+* Updated to run using JRuby 1.6.0.RC3 as the old gem system version in JRuby 1.5.6 was causing a number of problems downloading gems on Windows 7/Vista

 ### 0.5.1 ###
 * Added debug level logging to JRuby call if SBT logger level is set to debug